-Genetic counseling can be thought of a long discussion between the patient and genetic counselor, during which questions regarding hereditary of specific diseases are discussed.
+Genetic counseling can be thought of as a long discussion between the patient and the genetic counselor, during which time questions regarding heredity of specific diseases are discussed.
 Those seeking advice may be affected patients, family members who may be carriers of a disease, or parents who may wish to learn about the risk of further transmission.
 The genetic counselor is a specialist in human genetics and thus a specialist in hereditary diseases, modes of inheritance, and scientific approaches to diagnosis and treatment.
-During the counseling, the familial disease occurrence is requested and a disease pedigree is generated, and any existing preliminary findings from other disease specialists are recorded.
+During the counseling, the familial disease occurrence is requested, a disease pedigree is generated, and any existing preliminary findings from other disease specialists are recorded.

 The consultation also includes a discussion of the potential impact of this knowledge on family planning and the health of the person seeking advice.
 When those seeking advice decide on a genetic test, a blood sample will usually be taken.

 Once the analysis of the genetic material has been completed, the findings will be discussed together.
 The patient will also be informed of any relevant studies being performed by specialists in specific medical fields.
-In some cases, particularly for affected children, in whom we were not able to make a diagnosis at the time of first visit, a re-visit at a later date is recommended.
+In some cases, particularly for affected children, with whom we were not able to make a diagnosis during the first visit, a re-visit at a later date is recommended.

 For further information or to arrange an appointment, please contact the Practice for Human Genetics Tübingen (+49 7071 565 44 00, email@example.com).

 Suspicion of having a genetic or developmental disorder in the family